 Note: Jupyter lab comes installed with Anaconda, but node.js, npm, and stata_kernel still must be installed.

 Jupyter is a super popular way to cleanly complete analyses.
 Its origins were in Python, but it now works in R and Stata.
 Details on installing Jupyter are here.
 Specific instructions for getting it to interface with Stata are here.
 Here’s how I got it installed:

-Finally, you need to do a last step described here to get this to work in Windows.
+Finally, you need to do a last step described under “windows specific steps” here to get this to work in Windows.
+I found my Stata executable at “C:\Program Files\Stata16\StataSE-64.exe”, not Program Files (x86).
 You can delete the new Stata desktop shortcut once you run it as an administrator one time.